§ §HOBART

 Do you migrate Hobart businesses off Squarespace, Wix or WordPress?

-Yes — about a third of our work is platform migration, and in Hobart specifically a lot of that is hospitality and tourism brands that outgrew Squarespace's template ceiling or Wix's performance limitations.
+Yes — platform migration is a significant part of what we scope in Hobart, particularly for hospitality and tourism brands that have outgrown Squarespace's template ceiling or Wix's performance limitations.
 The process: full content audit, URL mapping for SEO preservation, hand-coded rebuild in React and Next.js, staged launch with proper 301 redirects, and a performance pass two weeks post-launch.
 For tourism and hospitality clients we also migrate reservation, gift voucher and email automation integrations so the operational tools keep working through the cutover.

 Hand-coded across Australia and New Zealand.